 Sometimes we take kittens along to Windhoek as well.
 They will be fostered and have the chance of a hopefully wonderful life away from the dangers of the streets.
 If we can’t take them along, latest at 3-4 months of age we need to TNR them as well, that’s the time when they started re-producing!
 Female cats can give birth at least twice a year with an average of 4 kittens.
 The sum shows you how terribly important the work of HaH is!

 Finally back in Windhoek after a long day of carrying boxes, getting hissed at and seeing fresh operation wounds, I come home to my own spoiled cats and feel overwhelmed with happiness for having made an impact and improving the life quality of these special creatures.
 About 80 animals in Karibib already joined the happy Have-a-Heart family through us, they can continue living without the stress of fighting for territories (males) or providing a safe place for tiny undernourished kittens (females).

 A great shout-out to all the beautiful souls that help making animals’ lives better.
 PLEASE everyone: if you have a pet, get it fixed!
 There is so much suffering out there and the world has more than enough cats and dogs already.
 The SPCA’s are bursting full.
 There is absolutely no need for ‘but it is so cute, if she has to get babies once’!

 Also educate your friends, relatives and neighbors about the importance.
 If you belong to the HaH low income community, the costs will even be fully covered!
 If you need help (for example transport), contact us via Facebook, we will try everything to help!
 Thanks to everyone, who makes our goal more and more possible through continuous funds.
 You all rock!

-Blessed Christmas and come healthy and environmental-& animal conscious into 2021.
+We wish you a healthy and environmental-& animal conscious 2021.